Trump halts doubling of tariffs on Canadian metals, after Ontario suspends electricity price hikes

 The stock market slide continues

 The promise of great things ahead did not eliminate anxiety, with the S&P 500 stock index tumbling 2.7% on Monday in an unmistakable Trump slump that has erased the market gains that greeted his victory in November 2024.
-The S&P 500 index fell roughly 0.2% in Tuesday afternoon trading, paring earlier losses after Ontario backed down on electricity surcharges.
+The S&P 500 index fell roughly 0.8% on Tuesday, paring some of the earlier losses after Ontario backed down on electricity surcharges.

 Trump has long relied on the stock market as an economic and political gauge to follow, only to look past it as he remains determined so far to impose tariffs.
 When he won the election last year, he proclaimed that he wanted his term to be considered to have started Nov.
 6, 2024 on Election Day, rather than his Jan.
 20, 2025 inauguration, so that he could be credited for post-election stock market gains.